theprogramking/gemini-dialogue-engine/README.md

 **Prerequisites:**

-* Node.js and npm (or yarn) installed.
+* Node.js and npm installed.
-* Valid API key for your chosen LLM service (e.g., Gemini, Bard, Jurassic-1 Jumbo).
+* Valid API key for your Gemini.

 **Installation:**